lhbikos/ReC_Psychometrics/docs/12-Invariance.md

 ## Weak Invariance

-Weak invariances is predicated on configural invariance and it adds cross-group equality constraints on the pattern (factor) loadings.
+Weak invariance is predicated on configural invariance and it adds cross-group equality constraints on the pattern (factor) loadings.

 A priori, we know this will not (can not) be better than configural invariance.
 We are simply hoping that it is the same or not statistically, significantly different.